alkalitop/complex-ext.js/README.md

 © 2021 Sanha(sweetcorn1229), all rights reserved.

 ## Notice
-This project is semi-completed/semi-ongoing project.
+This project is ongoing project.

 ## Docs